jdaudier/countdown-party/README.md

 * [Semantic UI](http://semantic-ui.com): My new favorite UI component library with awesome form validation.
 I like it better than Bootstrap or Foundation.
 * [pickadate.js](http://amsul.ca/pickadate.js/index.htm): What a cool jQuery library for date and time picker.
 Easy to use and nicely designed.
 * [Odometer](http://github.hubspot.com/odometer/docs/welcome): I used this JavaScript and CSS library to smoothly transition the countdown numbers with ease.
 Thanks HubSpot!
-* [Codes Arc Tutorial on Javascript Countdown For Remaining Time](http://codesarc.blogspot.com/2014/02/javascript-countdown-for-remaining-time.html): I referenced this tutorial for the countdown feature.
-I added some logic to prevent the timer from counting down pass 0 and added a modal to congratulate you when the time is up.
+* [CodesArc Programming Tutorials](http://codesarc.blogspot.com/2014/02/javascript-countdown-for-remaining-time.html): I referenced this _Javascript Countdown For Remaining Time_ tutorial for the countdown feature.
+I added some logic to prevent the timer from counting down pass 0 and a modal to congratulate the user when the time is up.

 ### Future Features
-* Ability to send a daily email reminder
+* Ability to sign up to receive a daily email reminder

 ### Inspiration
 * [It's Almost](http://itsalmo.st)